Why Saturday?

 "Remember the Sabbath day, to keep it holy.
 Six days you shall labor and do all your work, but the seventh day is the Sabbath day of the Lord your God . . . " Ex.
 20:8-9

-Embracing the teaching of the ten commandments, Seventh-day Adventists recognize Saturday, the seventh day, as the Sabbath.
-This practice is derived specifically from the Fourth Commandment found in Exodus 20:8-11, which calls for us to work the first six days of the week and to rest on the seventh.
-In embracing the Sabbath, as a weekly celebration of God’s creation, we aspire to follow Jesus' own example in this practice, observing Friday night sundown to sunset on Saturday night as a time to rest and be present to God and one another.
+Following the Ten Commandments and the example set by God in the creation narrative, Seventh-day Adventists recognize Saturday, the seventh day, as the Sabbath.
+This practice explicitly derives from the Fourth Commandment, found in Exodus 20:8-11, which calls us to work the first six days of the week and rest on the seventh.
+As a weekly celebration of creation and redemption, the Sabbath follows Jesus' example, observed from Friday night at sundown to Saturday night at sunset as a time to rest and be present with God and one another.